CoreyUK/T6ZM-Scripts/Join-in-progress-script/README.md

-Script for stopping players joining a zombies lobby after round 10
+Script for stopping players joining a zombies lobby after round 20

+* Added unlock feature!

 Big thanks to NotHGM, Resxt and Ayymoss <33